wagnertrindades/djansocial/toREADME.md

 # djansocial
-Social network project make in Django and Angular.
+Social network project done in Django and Angular.

-Only study and practice this frameworks.
+Only for to study and practice these frameworks.

 ##How to look project: